lingbing4123/learngit/readme.txt

 Git is new a version control system.
-Git is new free software.
+Git is new free and software.
 heheh

 1111